razaibi/Wirup/README.md

 ![Image](https://raw.githubusercontent.com/razaibi/Wirup/master/projectArtwork/WirupPortableComponents.png)

->Components are individual interface elements which can be wired up with data and used across templates.
+>Components are individual interface elements which can be wired up with data and used across views.
 Seamless component re-usability across views (or pages) is one of the key features of Wirup.

 **Bound DOM Nodes**